google-marketing-solutions/feedgen/README.md

 |-|-|-|-|-|-|
 |0.8|+0.2|+0.2|0|+0.2|+0.2|

-Once you have completed all the necessary approval and are satisfied with the output, clicking **Export to Output Feed** will transfer all approved feed items to the **Output Feed** worksheet.
+Once you have completed all the necessary approvals and are satisfied with the output, click **Export to Output Feed** to transfer all approved feed items to the **Output Feed** worksheet.

 The last step is to connect the spreadsheet to MC as a supplemental feed,